- General Requirements

 Auditing Courses

 Once a student registers in a course as an auditor, the student may not change the status in that course to credit basis.
-If a student is registered in a course for credit, the student may request to change to audit on or before the "Last Day to Add a Class" at the beginning of the term.
+However, if a student is registered in a course for credit, the student may request to change to audit on or before the "Last Day to Add a Class" at the beginning of the term.
+Audit counts toward the maximum number of semester hours allowed but does not count toward the minimum number of semester hours required for financial aid, scholarships, athletics, and veterans’ benefits.
+Auditing students are governed by the same standards, rules, and regulations that apply to regularly enrolled students.

 Withdrawals